rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

           instance_id: { get_resource: instance }
 ```

 Each volume requires its own `volume_attachment` resource which requires you to specify a child template, here called `volume_with_attachment.yaml`, in the resource definition.
 This file can be loaded remotely over HTTP or HTTPS.
-If you are using the HEAT CLI, then you can use a full path (`/home/user/heat/volume_with_attachment.yaml`), or a relative path (`volume_with_attachment.yaml`).
+If you are using the HEAT CLI, then you can use a full path such as `/home/user/heat/volume_with_attachment.yaml`, or a relative path `volume_with_attachment.yaml`.

 Use the following example for the `volume_with_attachment.yaml` file: